-The Evidence Network (TEN) is the brainchild of Dr. Brian Barge and Dr. Margaret Dalziel.
-After a combined 70 years in the innovation space, Brian and Margaret decided to start a company of the type they wanted to hire, but could not find in the private sector – no one was systematically capturing the impact that innovation intermediaries were having on their clients.
+TEN is the brainchild of Dr. Brian Barge and Dr. Margaret Dalziel.
+With a combined 70 years in the innovation space, Brian and Margaret started a company of the type they wanted to hire, but could not find in the private sector – no one was systematically capturing the impact that innovation intermediaries were having on their clients.
 TEN’s rigorous approach was developed solely to meet this need.

 Since then, our passion has kept us growing, focused on providing the innovation community with accurate and defensible assessments.
 We believe strongly in the work that we do and the work of our customers.